-- The technology recognises and analyses driving patterns to apply to Smart Cruise Control, creating a customised self-driving experience
+• The technology recognizes and analyzes driving patterns to apply to Smart Cruise Control, creating a customized self-driving experience

 The technology, an industry first, incorporates artificial intelligence (AI) within the Advanced Driver Assistance System (ADAS) feature.
 The system is planned for implementation in future Hyundai Motor Group vehicles.